 When given adequate space, pigs can be very hygienic animals.
-There is one problem; Pigs do not have sweat glands, so they cannot sweat.
+There is one problem; Pigs only have a few sweat glands.
 That’s why they bathe in water or mud to cool off.
 So even when being raised on a farm, the conditions they put themselves in prove unhealthy for us.
 But to make matters worse, in factory farms they don't get to have that luxury.
 They are forced to live in filth.
 So this is going into your mouth.

 If that is not enough for someone, here is how they are killed.
 Part of preparation includes having their hair removed in hot water tanks.
 But the methods used to stun them have been becoming improper.
 That and the fast line does not help.
-This mean that some of the animals are still alive when they are dumped into scalding-hot hair-removal tanks.
+This means that some of the animals are still alive when they are dumped into scalding-hot hair-removal tanks.
 I want you to think about the horrid conditions this animal is put through just so you can eat a sandwich.
 And think about what might be in your mouth when you read about these conditions.
-Doesn't sound too good, does it?

 DISTURBING CONTENT: Undercover at Smithfield Foods (2012 Webby Award Winner)